AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

     uint refCount = Interlocked.Decrement(ref header->RefCount);
     if (refCount == 0)
     {
         // Convert the handle pointer to a GCHandle.
-From the GCHandle
+        // From the GCHandle, the GCHandle.Target property could be used
-        // the GCHandle.Target property could access the managed object.
+        // to access the managed object.
         GCHandle instanceHandle = GCHandle.FromIntPtr(header->Handle);

         // Free the GCHandle so it will stop extending the managed